Minimal History-Deterministic Co-B\"uchi Automata: Congruences and Passive Learning: Canonical Automaton

 This finishes the proof of Proposition~\ref{prop:Aae-accepts-L}.
 Thanks to this proposition, and Lemma~\ref{lem:co-Buchi-HD} it is quite easy to see that $\Aae$ is history-deterministic.

-\begin{lem} $\Aae$ is "semantically-deterministic", "unsafe-saturated", and "normalized".
-Hence, $\Aae$ is "history-deterministic". \end{lem} \begin{proof} "Semantic-determinism" is implied by Proposition~\ref{prop:Aae-accepts-L} and the fact that all the transitions of $\Aae$ respect the $\siml$-class.
+\begin{lem} $\Aae$ is "semantically-deterministic", "unsafe-saturated", "safe-deterministic", and "normalized".
+In particular, $\Aae$ is "history-deterministic". \end{lem} \begin{proof} "Semantic-determinism" is implied by Proposition~\ref{prop:Aae-accepts-L} and the fact that all the transitions of $\Aae$ respect the $\siml$-class.
 Since $\Aae$ contains all $1$-transitions that respect the $\siml$-class, Proposition~\ref{prop:Aae-accepts-L} implies that $\Aae$ is "unsafe-saturated".
 As $\Aae$ is "safe-deterministic" by definition, Lemma~\ref{lem:co-Buchi-HD} implies that $\Aae$ is "history-deterministic".